barbmiltner/learning-journal/Class_02_TheCodersComputer.md

-mv [filename] [path/to/new/file/location] | moves a file; can also be used for renaming a file clear | Clear the Terminal screen of all previous commands help [command] | Get help for a command
+mv [filename] [path/to/new/file/location] | moves a file; can also be used for renaming a file clear | Clear the Terminal screen of all previous commands help [command] | Get help for a command tree | display a list of all directories and folders in a tree view format

 Up and down arrows cycle through the last commands to help reduce typing them each time.